DinaMostafa00/cookPot/README.md

 ## Setup and Installation

-to run the application write node app.js
+to run the application write node app.js in the terminal